 Many of these features were ahead of their time, while others just weren’t all that practical.
 Every attempt at a multifunction watch, though, was a necessary (more or less) stage in the evolution of the smartwatch.

 The first smartwatches

-> In 2012, Sony was the first company to release what would be recognized as a modern smartwatch.
+In 2012, Sony was the first company to release what would be recognized as a modern smartwatch.
 The name for their line of wearable computers was, appropriately, SmartWatch.
-The watch officially released in March and worked in conjunction with the Xperia smartphone, running on an Android OS.
+The watch was officially released in March and worked in conjunction with the Xperia smartphone, running on an Android OS.
 Its early appearance in the market gave it rights to using the generic product name as the actual brand name, but Sony’s new watch only made slight initial ripples.

-> The first big waves for smartwatch technology came as a result of an unknown company raising money on Kickstarter.
+The first big wave for smartwatch technology came as a result of an unknown company raising money on Kickstarter.
 The makers of the Pebble watch raised over $10 million from April to May of 2012, making it the most successful crowdsourcing campaign up to that time and a genuine populist phenomenon.

-> The creators took suggestions from the backers to help decide which features and apps would be included and the first Pebble smartwatch was released in January of 2013.
+The creators took suggestions from the backers to help decide which features and apps would be included and the first Pebble smartwatch was released in January of 2013.